FREQUENTLY ASKED QUESTIONS AND POLICIES

 How many new students do you take each year?

 The number of new students entering Heritage School varies from year to year.
-We usually have a total enrollment between thirty five and forty students.
+We usually have a total enrollment between thirty and forty students.
 We accept students in grades one through eight.
 We do not take kindergartners.

 You may call or email us to find out if there is an opening at this time.